liranmatcu/Adv-Sys-Admin/DNS/README.md

 dig tcu.edu @127.0.0.1

-# Make changes to the configuration files
+# Make changes to the configuration files under ./conf

-## Or, modify on the mounted directory
+## Or, modify on the mounted directory by

-## Log onto the DNS-server container instance
+## logging onto the DNS-server container instance
 docker exec -it dns-server bash

-## Restart the DNS-server container instance
+## Then, restart the DNS-server container instance
 docker compose restart DNS